Skip to main content

 ANONYMOUS TIP LINE

-Crime Stoppers: Submit an anonymous tip to Midland’s Crime Stoppers by going to CrimeSC.com or using their P3 Tips App for Apple and Android.
+Crime Stoppers: Submit an anonymous tip to Midland’s Crime Stoppers at CrimeSC.com or via their P3 Tips App for Apple and Android.

 2026 COURT SCHEDULE